 Read the blog

-Nine of Cups :: Wild Unknown Tarot Card Meanings
+Son of Swords :: Wild Unknown Tarot Card Meanings

 I’ve written interpretations for every card in the Wild Unknown Tarot.
 As the box of the deck states, there are no rights or wrongs.
 These are simply my perspectives on the tarot card meanings.
 I hope you find them useful!